Liberdus/liberdus-docs/docs/earn-liberdus/infrastructure-and-security.md

 ---
-sidebar_position: 4
+sidebar_position: 5
 ---

-# Infrastructure & Security
+# ☢️ Infrastructure & Security

 Reliable infrastructure and secure operations are critical to running a Liberdus validator.
-This page covers hardware requirements, uptime expectations, slashing risks, and best practices for maintaining node security.

-## Hardware & Infrastructure Requirements
+## 🌟 Hardware & Infrastructure Requirements

 Refer to the specifications provided in the official repository: https://github.com/Liberdus/validator-dashboard

-## Validator Performance & Monitoring
+## 💡 Validator Performance & Monitoring

 - Maintain redundant network links and backup power to ensure high uptime.
 - Monitor node health, latency, and logs continuously.
 - Automated alerts for downtime or errors help prevent accidental slashing.

-## Slashing & Risk Management
+## ⚒️ Slashing & Risk Management

 - Validators can be **slashed** for:
   - Double signing or equivocation